MiraiPitch/Aya/README.md

 - [ ] Create a standalone packaged version

 Features:
+- [ ] Alternative Electron UI
-- [ ] Add full call recording, transcription and summary
+- [ ] Full call recording, transcription and summary
+- [ ] Accessible memory based on conversations and documents
+- [ ] Hightlight part of the screen as a reponse
-- [ ] Add alternative Electron UI
+- [ ] Add automatic creation of code to use APIs or tools

+Integrations:
-- [ ] Add direct integrations into web browser meetings
+- [ ] Integration into web browser meetings
+- [ ] Integration into Discord

 ## Remove conda environment